Pieter Mosterman

 Pieter Johannes Mosterman (born March 16, 1967) was Chief Research Scientist and Director of the MathWorks Advanced Research & Technology Office (MARTO) at MathWorks in Natick, Massachusetts.
 He also holds an Adjunct Professorship at the School of Computer Science at McGill University in Montreal, Canada.
 His primary research interests are in Computer Automated Multiparadigm Modeling with principal applications in design automation, training systems, and fault detection, isolation, and reconfiguration.

 Early life

 He was born in Nes on the island Ameland off the coast of the Netherlands.
-In 1985 Pieter Mosterman started the B.Sc. program at the University of Twente which he received in 1987, followed by his M.Sc. in Electrical Engineering from the Control Laboratory in 1991.
-In 1992 he enrolled in the Ph.D. program of Vanderbilt University, Nashville, TN, and graduated at the Center for Intelligent Systems in 1997 with a Ph.D. in Electrical and Computer Engineering.
+In 1985 Pieter Mosterman started the B.Sc. program at the University of Twente, which he received in 1987, followed by his M.Sc. in electrical engineering from the Control Laboratory in 1991.
+In 1992 he enrolled in the Ph.D. program of Vanderbilt University, Nashville, Tennessee, and graduated at the Center for Intelligent Systems in 1997 with a Ph.D. in electrical and computer engineering.
 His dissertation was on Hybrid Dynamic Systems: A hybrid bond graph modeling paradigm and its application in diagnosis.
-After graduation, during 1997 - 2001, Mosterman was Research Associate at the German Aerospace Center (DLR) in Oberpfaffenhofen, Germany.
+After graduation, during 1997–2001, Mosterman was a research associate at the German Aerospace Center (DLR) in Oberpfaffenhofen, Germany.

 Career

-Mosterman is the Editor of the CRC Press book series on "Computational Analysis, Synthesis, and Design of Dynamic Systems".
+Mosterman is the editor of the CRC Press book series on "Computational Analysis, Synthesis, and Design of Dynamic Systems".